GunnlaugurCalvi/chickchat/README.md

 - MATERIALIZECSS
 - SOCKET.IO
 - NG2-TOASTR

-#Installation
+# Installation
-Run "npm install" to install all packages that depends on this project!
+Run ''' npm install ''' to install all packages that depends on this project!

 #Run Program
 To start the socket.io server run "node chatserver.js" in the server directory. "http://localhost:8080/".